Inflect logo

 FactorRating / DataNotes

-Tax IncentivesNoThe government has not established specific tax incentives for data center development.
+Tax IncentivesNoThe government offers no specific tax incentives for data center development or operation.

-Sales Tax21% VAT – as of September 2025The standard Value Added Tax rate applies to services.
+Sales Tax21% VAT – as of September 2025A standard Value-Added Tax applies to services and equipment.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality With over 85 unique network providers available as of September 2025, the market offers exceptional choice.
-A strong culture of carrier-neutral data centers ensures competitive pricing and resilient connectivity options for any workload.
+Carrier Density & Carrier Neutrality: With over 85 unique network providers active in the market as of September 2025, the country offers a huge selection of connectivity options.
+A strong culture of carrier-neutral colocation ensures competitive pricing and high-performance network blends.

-Direct Cloud On-Ramps The country features over 7 dedicated cloud on-ramps providing direct, private access to 21 cloud regions as of September 2025.
-Major public cloud providers with a physical on-ramp presence include:
+Direct Cloud On-Ramps: The market features over 7 dedicated cloud on-ramps providing direct, private access to 21 distinct cloud regions as of September 2025.
+Major providers with a physical presence include AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, and Oracle Cloud.

 Power Analysis